Hashehri/EDA-MTA/Project-Proposal.md

 Therefore, the design detects congestions based on stations exits, entries between morning and evening.
 After detecting, the model will generate a live graph for spotting congestions, to enable the Ads agencies to take action to improve ads operations and pay attention to the busy stations.

+## Data:
+he dataset contains over 2.7 million observations in the period from August to October of 2021 with 11 columns.
+A few feature highlights include numbers of entries/exits for each station.
+In addtion, using MTA maps dataset for individual features for each station by using latitude/longitude coordinates and it contians 496 rows × 14 columns.